Tom of Finland is the pseudonym of artist Touko Laaksonen – an erotic illustrator from Helsinki.

 “In those days, a gay man was made to feel nothing but shame about his feelings and his sexuality.
 I wanted my drawings to counteract that, to show gay men being happy and positive about who they were…” Tom explained, before he died in 1991 from an emphysema-induced stroke.
 “I didn’t sit down to think this all out carefully.
 But I knew — right from the start — that my men were going to be proud and happy men.”

-The men drawn by Tom of Finland were pretty much the first sex-positive modern art figures depicting the LGBTQ community – strapping beefcakes, with bulging muscles, big boots, a visor hat and leather, or a mixture of civilian clothes uniforms – everything about them is big and unapologetically bold.
+The men drawn by Tom of Finland were pretty much the first sex-positive modern art figures depicting gay men – strapping beefcakes, with bulging muscles, big boots, a visor hat and leather, or a mixture of civilian clothes uniforms – everything about them is big and unapologetically bold.

-Laaksonen gave up his job in advertising so that he could devote himself to his art full time in 1973.
+By 1973, Laaksonen had given up his job in advertising so that he could devote himself to his art full-time.

 The landmark 1962 Supreme Court case MANual Enterprises, Inc. v.
 Day essentially legalised the mailing of male pornographic materials a decade prior, and allowed him the freedom to publish and exhibit his work on a larger scale.